SudheerGundappagari/MockitoTutorialForBeginners/Step11-MockitoJUnit.rule().md

 @Rule
     public MockitoRule mockitoRule = MockitoJUnit.rule();

-Both @RunWith(MockitoJUnitRunner.class) and MockitoJUnit.rule() are used to initialize Mockito annotations like @Mock, @InjectMocks, etc., but they are used in different ways and have different advantages.
+Both @RunWith(MockitoJUnitRunner.class) and MockitoJUnit.rule()
+are used to initialize Mockito annotations like @Mock, @InjectMocks, etc., but they are used in different ways and have different advantages.

+Use MockitoJUnit.rule() if:

+You want to combine Mockito with other JUnit runners (like SpringRunner).

+You need to add multiple rules to a test class.

+You prefer more modular setup and rule-based control.

 ```